Islandora-Collaboration-Group/ISLE/docs/optional-components/matomo.md

 #### Edit 1: Modify Docker-Compose & .env files

+* Create a `data/matomo` directory to persist your Matomo application.
+You will probably want to put this in a git repo if you're deploying to multiple servers and don't want to have to re-install plugins/etc for each environment.
+We recommend using an appropriate .gitignore before checking that in (e.g. https://raw.githubusercontent.com/matomo-org/matomo/4.x-dev/.gitignore)

+* Copy the files in `config/matomo` into a new directory `data/matomo/config` to seed your Matomo application's config.
+You'll probably want to commit this to your new Git repo.

 * Within your `docker-compose.*.yml`, add the following blocks to enable new services:

 ```bash